bytecodealliance/wasmtime/cranelift/docs/isle.md

 such a toplevel term, rather than a series of equivalences directly from IR instruction to machine instruction forms.

-In other words, a conventional isel pattern engine might let one specify `(Inst.A ...) -> (Inst.X ...)`.
-Here the instruction/opcode type on the LHS and RHS must be the same single instruction type (otherwise rewrites could not be chained), and rewrite relation (which we wrote as `->`) is in essence a single privileged relation.
-One can see ISLE as a generalization: we can define many different types, and many different toplevel terms from which we can start the reduction.
+In other words, a conventional instruction selection pattern engine might let one specify `(Inst.A ...) -> (Inst.X ...)`.
+In this conventional design, the instruction/opcode type on the LHS and RHS must be the same single instruction type (otherwise rewrites could not be chained), and rewrite relation (which we wrote as `->`) is in essence a single privileged relation.
+One can see ISLE as a
+generalization: we can define many different types, and many different toplevel terms from which we can start the reduction.
 In principle, one could have:

 ```lisp